nielsbasjes/yauaa/README-Nifi.md

     mvn clean package

-The nar file for Apache Nifo can be found as
+The nar file for Apache Nifi can be found as

     ./udfs/nifi/nifi-nar/target/yauaa-nifi-<version>.nar